This Lubricant Should Never Be Used on Garage Doors

 Don’t Use WD-40 on Your Garage Door!

-You CAN use it to clean parts like rails if you want.
+You can use WD-40 to clean parts like rails if you want.
 White lithium grease and silicone are two of the best choices and offer superior lubricating qualities.
-Just be sure you’re lubricating the correct parts and don’t overdo it!
+Just be sure you’re lubricating the correct parts and cleaning everything else whenever you’re performing maintenance.